-I suggest having an iPod DJ if you can't afford a pro.
+I suggest having an iPod DJ if you can’t afford a pro.
 I can safely recommend this because that’s what I did at my own wedding.
 And to make it even more budget savvy, we borrowed the equipment we needed instead of renting.
-We borrowed a speaker and the necessary cables from a friend, so our wedding entertainment was totally free. #savvyAF
+We borrowed a speaker and the necessary audio cables from a friend, so our wedding entertainment was totally free. #savvyAF

 We spent time pruning the perfect reception playlist prior to the wedding day.
 When the big day came, we just plugged in our laptop and let it play!
-For the few moments that we needed to get everyone's attention or give speeches, we had a microphone in order to speak over the music.
+For the few moment we needed to get everyone’s attention or give speeches, we had a microphone in order to speak over the music.

 I’ll be the first to admit we had a low-maintenance outlook on the wedding day.
 This idea maybe isn’t for you if you’d rather pass it off to someone else.
 You could still get a friend to run your playlist and make introductions and save yourself a ton of money.
 Most DJ services start at $1000, so there are significant savings to be had.